security-force-monitor/research-handbook/source/materiel-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every entity has a Universally Unique Identifier (UUID) to distinguish it from any other entity.
-For a :ref:`person` this UUID distinguishes them from any other :ref:`person` in the dataset.
-This UUID is used in other fields to tie a :ref:`person` to a :ref:`posting` or :ref:`incident`.
+For :ref:`materiel` this UUID distinguishes them from any other :ref:`materiel` in the dataset.
+This UUID is used in other fields to tie :ref:`materiel` to a :ref:`unit` or as a :ref:`componant` of other :ref:`materiel`.

-A :ref:`person` from one citation is never assumed to be the same :ref:`person` from another citation based on an exact or near match of their name.
-Instead the :ref:`posting` is used to determine whether two people with the same or similar names are the same :ref:`person`.
-For example, if a citation states ``John Alfred Smith`` was commander of ``Police Station 1`` and another states ``John Smith`` was the commander of ``Police Station 1`` they would be treated as the same person given the match of :ref:`posting` as well as their similar names.
-However, if one citation stated ``John Alfred Smith`` was the commander of ``Police Station 2`` they would not be treated as the same person as the ``John Alfred Smith`` who was commander of ``Police Station 1`` since there is no match of a :ref:`posting`.

-Determining whether one :ref:`person` held multiple postings is based on some match of postings among different citations.
-For example, if one citation stated ``John Alfred Smith`` was commander of ``Police Station 1`` and another citation stated ``J. Smith`` was commander of ``Police Station 3`` there would be no match and these should be coded as two separate people each with their own :ref:`about_entity:ref:claim <person-about-entity>`.
-If then a third citation stated that during the career of ``John Smith`` he was commander of ``Police Station 1``, ``Police station 15`` and ``Police Station 3`` then all of these would be treated as the same person given the match of at least one :ref:`posting` across all citations and the similar names of the person in each citation.

 about_entity:name:qa